Table of contents

 When you follow these simple instructions, writing a CV is easy.
 We’ve outlined seven steps to show you how to write a curriculum vitae you can be proud of.

-Choose a CV template
+Choose a CV Template

 When you pick a CV template, you decide how your CV should be styled and organized.
 There are thousands of CV designs representing most career paths.